Ringling Bros circus resumes in Connecticut after acrobats' plunge

 "Our young ladies are recovering and they're in great spirits," Ring Master Jonathan Lee Iverson told a crowd on Thursday night, according to CNN.

-Eight performers fell about 40 feet to the floor, hurting one performer on the ground and stunning the roughly 3,900 onlookers at the Dunkin' Donuts Center on Sunday in Providence.
+Eight performers fell about 40 feet (12 meters) to the floor, hurting one performer on the ground and stunning the roughly 3,900 onlookers at the Dunkin' Donuts Center on Sunday in Providence.

 The condition of those injured was not immediately known.